 - Above the search box are four additional items.
 The leftmost one is labeled “Passcode.”
 You can click on it to show a field where you can enter passcodes for redemption.

 - Next is the “Link” icon: this shows you a web address that you can share so that others can see the same intel map view.
 If you have a portal selected on the intel map, that portal will be selected automatically when people follow the link.
+The link will also include your planned links.
+(If you have more than 40 planned links visible, only the 40 most recent will be shown.)

 - Next is “Recruit.”
 This shows you a field where you can enter an email address for someone who you’d like to invite to play Ingress.